MiTribunskiy/CSC_2020_spring_practice/README.md

-## Fuzzy string matching of companies' names
+# Fuzzy string matching of companies' names

-#### About
+## About
-This application helps in finding legally associated companies.
+This application provides help in finding legally associated companies.

 Input:
 - company name, whose related companies we would like to find (query)